bhavyapandya/English-To-Hindi/Englist-to-Hindi/README.md

 The training data for the model is a dataset of English sentences and their corresponding Hindi translations.
 The model is trained on this data to learn the mapping between the two languages.

-The final validation accuracy of the model is around 74 percent.
+The final validation accuracy of the model is around 74%.

 ## Requirements